 4. What Should Be the Deciding Factor?

-Ultimately, it seems unlikely that you will find a cemetery that fits all of your qualifications.
-In situations where the location and restrictions are a major detriment, the most important factor is generally the type of cemetery.
+In situations where the location and restrictions are a major detriment, the most important factor will be the type of cemetery.
 For many veterans, the idea of burial in a veteran cemetery is more important than, say, geography.

 St. Charles Monuments Can Help